square/anvil/README.md

 The Gradle plugin implements a workaround for this bug, so you shouldn't notice it.
 Side effects are that incremental Kotlin compilation is disabled for stub generating tasks (which don't run a full compilation before KAPT anyways).
-The flag `usePreciseJavaTracking` is disabled, if the module contains Java code.

 ## Hilt